What causes dandruff in dogs?

 Under- or over-grooming

 Who doesn’t like to spoil their furry friends with the occasional pampering?
-However, the keyword here is ‘occasional’ – bathing your pooch too often or not bathing them as often as required can also result in unhealthy skin.
+However, the keyword here is ‘occasional’ – bathing your dog too often or not bathing them as often as required can also result in unhealthy skin.

 Low humidity levels

 Living in a dry climate can take its toll on your dog’s coat; when there’s not enough moisture in the air, it can cause your dog’s skin to dry out.
-This is also the reason why skin conditions usually become exacerbated during colder months.
+This is also the reason why skin conditions can become exacerbated during colder months.

 Seasonal or environmental allergies